-I officially embarked on my journey to Am Consul Karachi at the State Department cafeteria at 2:00 p.m. on a Friday, three weeks prior to my departure.
-My boss Norm Bates just happened to show up with CEO/R Marvin Payne who had PCS’d back to SECSTATE after a two-year tour at Cairo.
+I unofficially embarked on my journey to Am Consul Karachi at the State Department cafeteria at 2:00 p.m. on a Friday, three weeks prior to my departure.
+My boss Norm Bates just happened to show up with CEO/R Marvin Payne who had PCS’d back to SECSTATE after volunteering as a “fill in” for several months at various RCO posts.
+His last job was a few weeks in Cairo.
 After Bates introduced us he said he had a meeting at OC/PE and peddled off.

 <featured photo by ankhesenamun.weebly.com

 Marvin Payne (not his real name, but in a similar tone), a tall man at about six foot four looked under nourished.
 His dark deep-set eyes were located close to his ears, allowing, I suspected, for excellent peripheral vision.
 His extremely close cut hair reminded me of a peach that had gotten too much sun and needed picking; else it’d fall on the ground.

 He pushed his mac and cheese around on the plate with a fork that seemed to have no direction.